wfischer42/json-practice/README.md

 1. Fork and clone this repository.

-2. Using only ruby, you will load the contents of `nytimes.json` and from that file, create an array of story objects which will have the following attributes/methods.
+2. Using only ruby, you will load the contents of `nytimes.json` and from that file, create an array of `Story` objects which will have the following attributes/methods.

 Make sure there are tests.